Love of place is in our DNA

 An important theme during this time was a commitment to unlocking the link between social enterprise and tourism.
 This produced a partnership with the amazing Roberto Daniele (Changemaker's Lab), several walking workshops in Nepal and conference and book on the topic.

-COLLABORATION, CO-DESIGN & INNOVATION
+TOURISM CO-DESIGN & INNOVATION

 PROFESSOR, AALBORG UNIVERSITY